dmuneras/image_optimizer_tool/README.md

 ---------------------------

 This command line utility allow you to optimize images using the MiniMagic gem.
+The script read a json file with an specific format
+(described) bellow, download the images and optimize them based on the values of the flags you use.

+The structure of the file wasn't a personal decision, it was just to avoid extra worl while doing a optimization process inside the compnay I work on.

 Getting starting